Notice to Creditors

 Within four (4) months after the Notice to Creditors is first published, the Personal Representative must file a Verified Statement with the Court, stating that they performed a diligent search for the names and addresses of all of the decedent’s creditors who may have a claim against the Estate, provide a list of names and addresses of the known creditors, and indicate whether the creditor was served with the Notice of Creditors or otherwise received the information contained in the Notice.

-It is imperative that the proper procedure is followed in the preparation and publication of the Notice to Creditors, the preparation and filing of the Proof of Publication and the preparation and filing of the Verified Statement of the Personal Representative, and these documents should be prepared by a competent probate attorney retained by the Personal Representative of the Estate to insure that the applicable Florida Statutes have been followed.
+It is imperative that the proper procedure is followed in the preparation and publication of the Notice to Creditors, the preparation and filing of the Proof of Publication, and the preparation and filing of the Verified Statement of the Personal Representative, and these documents should be prepared by a competent probate attorney retained by the Personal Representative of the Estate to ensure that the applicable Florida Statutes have been followed.